-SP C 2393 Video Production (3 credit hours)

-Practice of planning and executing quality video projects in studio and freelance environments using Final Cut Pro non-linear editing software.

-SP C 2511 Experience in Play Performance (1 credit hour)

-A laboratory course open, by audition, to all students participating in departmental plays.
+SP C 2393 Video Production (3 credit hours) Practice of planning and executing quality video projects in studio and freelance environments using Final Cut Pro non-linear editing software.
+Experience in Play Performance (1 credit hour) SP C 2511 A laboratory course open, by audition, to all students participating in departmental plays.
 May be repeated; however a maximum of four credit hours may apply toward major or minor.
 Prerequisite: Departmental approval.

-SP C 3181-3 Directed Study (1-3 credit hours)

-Individual study of an approved area based on the interest and/or need of the student.
+Directed Study (1-3 credit hours) SP C 3181-3 Individual study of an approved area based on the interest and/or need of the student.
 May be repeated.
 Prerequisite: Departmental approval.

-SP C 3231-3 Special Studies in Communication (1-3 credit hours)

-A course designed for in-depth investigation in current and emerging areas of communication theory and research.
+Special Studies in Communication (1-3 credit hours) SP C 3231-3 A course designed for in-depth investigation in current and emerging areas of communication theory and research.
 May be repeated with different subject matter.

-SP C 3353 Advanced Video Production (3 credit hours)

-SP C 3462 Family Communication (3 credit hours)

-This course is a study of communication and the factors that influence its effectiveness in the context of the family.
+SP C 3353 Advanced Video Production (3 credit hours) See MCOM 3353 SP C 3462 Family Communication (3 credit hours) This course is a study of communication and the factors that influence its effectiveness in the context of the family.
 The course explores alternatives to typical problem areas in communication that occur among family members.

-SP C 3473 Group & Organizational Communication (3 credit hours)

-This course examines group and organizational functioning and the factors that influence effectiveness in informal and formal groups and organizations.
+SP C 3473 Group & Organizational Communication (3 credit hours) This course examines group and organizational functioning and the factors that influence effectiveness in informal and formal groups and organizations.
 Emphasis is placed on leadership, decision-making, and conflict management.

-SP C 4003 Special Studies in Speech Communication (3 credit hours)

-SP C 4133 Persuasion (3 credit hours)

-A study of the psychological and rhetorical principles influencing the belief of individuals and of groups, of the basis of persuasion, of the nature of response, of the methods of adaptation to various mental attitudes and audiences.

-SP C 4183 Media Law (3 credit hours)

-SP C 4203 Media Ethics (3 credit hours)

-SP C 4213 Communication in Conflict Management (3 credit hours)

-The study and practice of communication as interpersonal behavior and relationship with emphasis upon the individual and his/her management of conflict situations through specific tactics and strategies.
+SP C 4003 Special Studies in Speech Communication (3 credit hours) General Studies Elective course in special topics.
+SP C 4133 Persuasion (3 credit hours) A study of the psychological and rhetorical principles influencing the belief of individuals and of groups, of the basis of persuasion, of the nature of response, of the methods of adaptation to various mental attitudes and audiences.
+SP C 4183 Media Law (3 credit hours) See MCOM 4183 SP C 4203 Media Ethics (3 credit hours) See MCOM 4213 SP C 4213 Communication in Conflict Management (3 credit hours) The study and practice of communication as interpersonal behavior and relationship with emphasis upon the individual and his/her management of conflict situations through specific tactics and strategies.
 Extensive use of cases and simulations illustrating conflict problems and management in personal, family and professional situations.

-SP C 4223 Group Interaction & Leadership (3 credit hours)

-A study of the theories and techniques of problem solving and decision making by means of group process.
+SP C 4223 Group Interaction & Leadership (3 credit hours) A study of the theories and techniques of problem solving and decision making by means of group process.
 Emphasis is given to the application of relevant communication theory from the literature of small groups.
 A functional group-centered approach to leadership is also emphasized.

-SP C 4233 Intercultural Communication (3 credit hours)

-An introduction to the communication, which takes place when people of different cultures interact.
+SP C 4233 Intercultural Communication (3 credit hours) An introduction to the communication, which takes place when people of different cultures interact.
 This course surveys differences in cultures, which can create obstacles to understanding and communication and offers suggestions for dealing with these obstacles.

-SP C 4323 Broadcast News (3 credit hours)

-SP C 4343 Public Relation Strategies (3 credit hours)

-SP C 4361-3 Special Studies in Mass Communication (1-3 credit hours)

-See MCOM 4361-3
+SP C 4323 Broadcast News (3 credit hours) See MCOM 4323 SP C 4343 Public Relation Strategies (3 credit hours) See MCOM 4343 SP C 4361-3 Special Studies in Mass Communication (1-3 credit hours) See MCOM 4361-3